SamuelWoronick/JCron/README.md

 ## Motivation
 I needed a process to perform orchestration within containers.

 The native cron utility made for an easy solution, but I did not like that it was privileged, especially when privileges were not required, so I created JCron.
-(I tend to reserve user namespace swapping for the processes that absolutely require it.)
+(I tend to reserve user namespace mapping for the processes that absolutely require it.)

 <br>